EqualExperts/you-build-it-you-run-it-playbook/resources/README.md

 # Resources

-Here are further resources on You Build It You Run It, from our customers and from within Equal Experts.
+Further resources on You Build It You Run It are available, from our customers and from within Equal Experts.

+This includes case studies, conference talks, and in-depth articles.
+The featured customers include John Lewis & Partners, HMRC, and more.

+Please visit our [You Build It You Run It](www.equalexperts.com/our-services/deliver/you-build-it-you-run-it) homepage to learn more.